Pandakar/SATDoku/README.md

 +-------+-------+-------+
 ```

 where the grid contains the solved version of the given Sudoku puzzle.
-This works for the NxN case*.
+This works for the NxN case.

+Known Issues:
-Note: If the puzzle solution is run through this program without the presence of a sudoku.meta it will try to assign the characters 1-9 to the solution for printing.
+- If the puzzle solution is run through this program without the presence of a sudoku.meta it will try to assign the characters 1-9 to the solution for printing.
 This will only work in the 2x2 and 3x3 case otherwise it prints an error.

-*Note: Presently the program will crash if less than N unique characters are assgined to the known values.
-(Where n comes from the
-N-by-N of the puzzle.)
+- Presently the program will crash if less than N unique characters are assgined to the known values.
+(Where n comes from the N-by-N of the puzzle.)
 The fix for this was left unfinished.

-Note: Currently the reader cannot read the output of the GSAT solver.
-The team was unable to get the provided solver to work for testing.
+- Currently the reader cannot read the output of the GSAT solver.
+The team was unable to get the provided solver to work for testing before the project deadline.